Church Ball: Development and casting

 The original script for the film was written years beforehand by Kurt Hale, Paul Eagleston, and Stephen Rose.
 Halestorm Entertainment began production of the film in 2005.
 Gary Coleman was cast as Charles Higgins.
 Andrew Wilson, Clint Howard, and Fred Willard were later cast as Dennis Buckstead, Gene Jensen, and Bishop Linderman, respectively.

 Filming

 Filming took place primarily in Orem and Provo, Utah in 2005.
 The former Douglas Ward meetinghouse at 721 S 1200 E in Salt Lake City and the former Wallsburg meetinghouse in Wallsburg were both used for filming.

-During filming, Gary Coleman met his now wife, Shannon Price, on set.
-Price was an extra in the film.
+During filming, Gary Coleman met his wife, Shannon Price, on set who was an extra in the film.

+Release

+Theatrical

+Church Ball was released in theaters on March 17, 2006, by Halestorm Entertainment.

+Home media

+On September 26, 2006, Church Ball was released on DVD by Stone Five Studios.

 Reception

+Box office

+Church Ball opened on March 17, 2006, with $144,376.
+The film was a box office failure that ended grossing just $464,991 against a $1,000,000 budget.

+Critical response

 The review aggregator website Rotten Tomatoes surveyed twelve critics and reported a 17 percent approval rating.
 Among the reviews, it determined an average rating of 4.3 out of 10.
 It received a 39% approval rating from audiences.

-On IMDb, it holds an average of 4.2 out of 10 star audience rating.
+Jeff Vice of the Deseret News wrote in his review: "t's hard to tell whether the jokes in "Church Ball" are any funnier than those in earlier HaleStorm movie productions — The Singles Ward, The R.M. and The Home Teachers."
+William Arnold of the Seattle Post-Intelligencer wrote in his review: "Clearly, Mormon movies are not what they used to be.
+But Church Ball seems to be a complete break with the genre's missionary past.
+Ted Fry of the Seattle Times wrote in his review: "I have no idea whether Fred Willard is a Mormon, but thanks to his signature glib charm he plays one effortlessly as coach of an inept basketball team in Church Ball, a carefree, underdog sports comedy."